PeppeL-G/course-material/src/courses/android-development/project-work.md

 PLEASE make this easy for all of us: complete and present your `Laboratory Work` before continuing past this point. **The examiner has no problem failing students that can't follow this simple instruction.**
 :::

-Start to implement your application using Android Studio.
+Start implementing your application using Android Studio.
 We recommend you to version control your code using a version control system, such as Git.
 Using a version control system is not a requirement for the project work, but it will make it much easier for you to share the code with each other.
 Use private repositories if possible.
 Both [GitHub](https://github.com) and [GitLab](https://gitlab.com) offers free private repositories.

 ::: tip Learn Git
 There's a small [Git course](../git/) available on this website teaching you the basics you need to know about Git to use it.
 The book [Pro Git](https://git-scm.com/book/en/v2) is excellent reading for those who want to learn more about Git.